asemshaath/500-leetcode-challenge/README.md

 ## Disclaimer
-1) All the solutions will be mine, maybe not all the time sometimes I rely on discussions and leetcode editorial
+1) All the solutions will be mine, maybe not all the time sometimes I rely on discussions and leetcode editorial but not chatgpt.
-2) Do not blame me when your machine blows by using my code I'm not responsible do not waste your money to sue me
+2) Do not blame me when your machine blows by using my code I'm not responsible do not waste your money to sue me.
-3) This is all for my personal refrence but feel free to learn from my dumb mistakes
+3) This is all for my personal refrence but feel free to learn from my dumb mistakes.

 You're welcome